 - SAS Detection and Investigation, for fraud detection within the customer base, alert management, rule management, and case management

 - SAS Identity 360, leveraging social media analysis, device fingerprinting, biometric and behavioral data

 - SAS Fraud Management, organizing and centralizing the above

 These solutions all make use of the extensive data and monitoring capabilities that SAS has folded into its services over the years.
 This gives the software a huge scope, and it can be utilized by many arms of a given organization.
-There is a focus on optimizing centralized decision-making in the software, which has executive capabilities that allow top-down visualization and control.

 - Comprehensive solutions: Regardless of vertical, there are applications within SAS’s stack that can be applied to any enterprise-level company, with a global support and data network and a legacy of data industry leadership.